Playing Safely in BDSM:

 - Post-Scene Dynamics

-Aftercare: The process where the Dominant or Top ensures the well-being of the submissive or bottom.
-Involving:
+Aftercare The process where the Dominant or Top ensures the well-being of the submissive or bottom.

 Note: Dominants also need aftercare.
 They might feel drained, depleted, physically and mentally tired or exhasted, so rest, quiet and a period of self-assessment are important post-scene.